 Next Generation Chemistry

 Hydrite focuses on developing new products that help our customers improve their operations and enhance their total system performance.
-We have new products all of which are GRAS approved most recently in corn oil extraction, CIP, and mycotoxin programs.
+We have new products all of which are GRAS most recently in corn oil extraction, CIP, and mycotoxin programs.
 Our chemists work to develop new and improved products to offer the latest technology to assit with various operating system conditions.

 Percent Oil Analysis